pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_storage-and-playback.md

 15            */
 16        }
 17    });
 ```

 ## History (deprecated)

 Requires Message Persistence.
-Use fetch history instead of these methods.

-Supports controlling start/end, paging, reverse, limit, and including timetokens, metadata, and message actions.

-- reverse tip: Returned order is always ascending; reverse only affects the starting end when more than limit messages exist.
+Deprecated; use fetch history instead.
+Retrieves messages from a channel with options to page, limit, and include metadata/time tokens/actions.

+Start & End usage:
+- start only: older than start (exclusive) up to start.
+- end only: end (inclusive) and newer.
+- start and end: between them (inclusive of end).
+- Max 100 per call; page with start.

 ### Method(s)